SanD94/2022-Julia-DataScience/README.md

 - Data (1 notebook)
 - Methods (10 notebooks)
 - Visualization (1 notebook)

+The methods section assumes that you have a good understanding of tools and how you deal with those.
+Otherwise, it's better to treat them as a reference in Julia because the interpretation of output from those tools is not always straightforward.
+It may lead someone to think that they understand the tool, but they actually don't.

 If one wants to integrate with `R`, they can use the `RCall` package but there is a catch.
 The `$LD_LIBRARY_PATH` has to be set before running notebooks that use `RCall`.
 If, i.e., vscode is used, it should be set before opening it from the terminal.